deganii/fwht-arm/README.md

 The GUI has lots of knobs etc where you can control the input modulation waveform, and choose from some pre-configured options:

-The Teensy is really a remarkable microntroller!

-communicates to a Qt5-based  UI that can (theoretically) run on any platform.

-Right now it blasts raw data (i.e. before any cross-correlation or demodulation) over USB and PC interface does the post processing. (

-200kHz with
+The Teensy is a remarkable microntroller.
+Right now it produces a 12-bit waveform on its onboard DAC, and then samples 12-bit raw data (i.e. before any cross-correlation or demodulation) at 200kHz using its onboard ADC.
+Both the sampling and modulation are controlled by DMA so they are very efficient.
+The ADC reads are precisely synchronized with the DAC using timers and the Teensy's programmable delay block (the Teensy waits for the DAC signal to "settle" before measuring, see below image).
+The Teensy finally sends a real-time data stream to the Qt-based UI (about 1MB/second) which does the post processing and display.
+The modulation waveform can be customized on-the-fly, as shown in the video.

 ## Acknowledgements: